Controlling incremental technical debt

 The simplistic approach to controlling incremental technical debt is to provide more money to projects and to engineering functions.
 While that approach will be somewhat helpful, its results will likely be disappointing when compared to approaches that combine resource augmentation with changes in enterprise policy, processes, and culture.

 I call this the Principle of Accountability.
-It’s a corollary to what Weinberg calls “Ford’s Fundamental Feedback Formula” [Weinberg 1985], which captures the idea that people make better choices when they must live with the consequences of those choices.
+It’s a corollary of what Weinberg calls “Ford’s Fundamental Feedback Formula” [Weinberg 1985], which captures the idea that people make better choices when they must live with the consequences of those choices.

 General guiding principles are necessary, but not sufficient.
 Here are five examples of changes that help in controlling incremental technical debt [Brenner 2017b].